'Cowards die many times before their deaths; the valiant never taste of death but once.'—William Shakespeare

 He hesitated then said, 'Who else would know all the details of the police sir?'
 He expressed, with a cynical stare.

 'Now, put your pistol down, or I shall shoot the Marquess at point-blank range detective!'

 I began to put the pieces together, and the minor details that I failed to notice of him.
-His demeanour since the start was peculiar and his fidgetiness too were indicators I did not equate to him.
+His demeanour since the start was peculiar, and his fidgetiness too was an indicator I did not equate to him.
 I did what he told me to do, and put the pistol down.
 But his inexperience and foolish desperation and obsession would cost him in the end, his life.
 The unstable commotion had alerted the guards, who were running toward the parlour from outside.

 'Beware of the Ides of March, Your Excellency.
 Your day to die has arrived.
-I may die detective, but surely not the cause, or the Cult of Death!'
+I may die detective, but surely not the cause or the Cult of Death!'

 He then died, with his eyes open wide.
 That was the terrible end of Harrison's life and the end as well, with the plot of the Cult of Death and the conclusion to the riddle of the skull murders.
 London and the rest of England were now rid of the horrible killing spree that terrorised the city, during the days of the month of March and the year of 1891.